 There are some things you should never do when typing documents in Microsoft Word, Apple Pages or any other word processing app.
 Some of these avoidables may be deeply-ingrained habits.
 Some may invoke a cry of, “But I’ve always done it that way and nobody ever complained!”
 All of them will lead you down a slippery […]

 I’m often asked by friends and associates to teach them this or that about Photoshop, among other graphics applications in Adobe’s massive catalog of industrial-strength software.
 I’ll spend half an hour or so going over how to solve the particular problem they’re wrestling with at the time.
 It’s fun, it breaks up my day a […]

 If you write business letters or other company documents, there are almost certainly some terms (like your company or product name), that you end up typing a lot.
 This might not be an issue if your company name is “Acme, Inc.,” but something like “Serious Business Strategies” or “Life Enhancement Supplement” might get a bit […]

 Microsoft recently opened official public beta testing of Office 2010.
 That means you can download it here if you’re feeling adventurous and you want to see what’s coming.

 Microsoft Word, Open Office, Corel WordPerfect: they’re everywhere.
-Almost every business in the Americas, Europe, Australia (or 90 percent of the rest of the world, for that matter) uses one of these Big Three or an equivalent.
-We used to use typewriters, when they were fairly cheap but “word processors” (specialized computers that only […]
+Almost every business in the Americas, Europe, Australia (or 90 percent of the rest of the world, for that matter) uses one of the Big Three or an equivalent.
+We used to use typewriters, back when they were fairly cheap but “word processors” (specialized computers that only […]